kannans89/graphql-learning/10.Query/query.md

 ```

+### Step 2: Edit the Schema

-step 2: Modify the **Schema.graphql** to add a field college and define its type
+- The schema file already has the student field.Let us add a field college and define its type.

 ```javascript